Kathy Griffin: Early life

+Griffin described herself during her early years as being "a kid who needed to talk, all the time".
 She would often visit her neighbors to tell them stories about her family; she has referred to those visits as her first live shows where she learned "the power of juicy material".
 After most of her siblings had moved, Griffin developed a binge eating disorder.
 In her 2009 autobiography Official Book Club Selection, Griffin said she "still suffers [from food issues]" but has learned to "deal with them".

-Griffin's eldest brother Kenny was a drug addict and homeless at various times; she said she was "afraid of him until the moment he died" because of his violent, abusive nature.
-When Kathy was seven, Kenny—who was thirty—would climb into her bed and whisper into her ears; Kathy did not tell her parents until she was in her twenties, at which point he admitted his pedophilia to them.

 At elementary school, Griffin began to develop a dislike for organized religion because of the punishments she and other "vulnerable" students received from the nuns.
 At her high school, she sought refuge in musical theater, playing roles such as Rosemary in How to Succeed in Business Without Really Trying and Hodel in Fiddler on the Roof.
 During her senior year, she wanted to become a professional actor.
 Her first appearance on television was as an extra on a Chicago White Sox commercial, and she was signed with several Chicago talent agencies.
 At 18, Griffin persuaded her parents to move to Los Angeles to help her become famous.

 At 19, Griffin attended a performance by the improvisational group The Groundlings.
 She said, "I thought this is where I want to be.
 This is the greatest thing in the world."